PatrickLouys/no-framework-tutorial/04-http.md

 PHP already has a few things built in to make working with HTTP easier.
 For example there are the [superglobals](http://php.net/manual/en/language.variables.superglobals.php) that contain the request information.

-These are good if you just want to get a small script up and running without much thought on maintenance.
-However, if you want to write clean, maintainable, [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) code, then you will want a class with a nice object-oriented interface that you can use in your application.
+These are good if you just want to get a small script up and running, something that won't be hard to maintain.
+However, if you want to write clean, maintainable, [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) code, then you will want a class with a nice object-oriented interface that you can use in your application instead.

 Once again, you don't have to reinvent the wheel and just install a package.
 I decided to write my own [HTTP component](https://github.com/PatrickLouys/http) because I did not like the existing components, but you don't have to do the same.

 Some alternatives: [Symfony HttpFoundation](https://github.com/symfony/HttpFoundation), [Nette HTTP Component](https://github.com/nette/http), [Aura Web](https://github.com/auraphp/Aura.Web), [sabre/http](https://github.com/fruux/sabre-http)

-In this tutorial I will use my own HTTP component, but of course you can use whichever package you like most.
-Just change the code accordingly.
+In this tutorial I will use my own HTTP component, but of course you can use any package that you like.
+You just have to adapt the code from the tutorial yourself.

 Again, edit the `composer.json` to add the new component and then run `composer update`: